EXCLUSIVE: SIGMUND SOBOLEWSKI DIED IN BAYAMO, CUBA ON 7 AUGUST 2017. He was 94.

 Before Russian troops liberated Auschwitz in January 1945, more than one million people — mainly Jews — were murdered at the camp.
 No one seems to know exactly how many people died there.
 Some say it’s 1.3 million.
 According to Wikipedia, the figure is 1.1 million.
 At one point, the Russians claimed that four million were murdered at the camp.

-Not long after Sigmund Sobolewski arrived at the camp, he was processed and his photograph taken.
+Not long after Sigmund Sobolewski arrived at Auschwitz, he was processed and his photograph taken.
 The teen was later given a number, tattooed on his left forearm.
 Because he was the 88th prisoner through the gates, his number was 88.

 There were a number of concentration camps spread throughout Germany and elsewhere, but only at Auschwitz were prisoners tattooed.

 For young Sigmund Sobolewski, things only got worse.
 As the number of murders at the camp skyrocketed, he seriously wondered if he’d ever make it out alive.

 With the addition of new and larger gas chambers and crematoriums, Auschwitz-Birkenau became a very well-organized killing factory.
 The name became hyphenated when Auschwitz expanded to a wooded area called Birkenau, about three kilometers from the main camp.

 CONDITIONED TO MURDER

-Sigmund’s final memory of his father — at his home in Nisko, in southern Poland, was him suffering from tuberculosis, spitting up blood and screaming in pain as German soldiers dragged him from his house.
+Sigmund’s final memory of his father — in Nisko, in southern Poland — was him suffering from tuberculosis, spitting up blood and screaming in pain as German soldiers dragged him out of his home.

 Nisko gained Holocaust infamy when it became the first destination in Europe where Jewish families were taken before being shipped to a death camp.

 Sigmund had become conditioned to the mass murders at Auschwitz, best illustrated when a man from his hometown showed up one day and broke the news that his father had died.
 His dad was 47.
 Sigmund’s response: “Really? … hmmm …”

 Death had become part of Sigmund’s life.
 The news of his father’s passing was as nonchalant to him as getting emails would be to you and me.